armory/documentation/_user_guides/kubernetes-v2.md

 - S3, SQS, and SNS are not supported for artifact delivery
 - Native Spinnaker deployment strategies such as red/black, highlander, rolling red/black deployment are not supported.
 If these stragies are desired consider using the deployment object in your manifests.
 - The V2 provider only considers `containers` and `configMaps` for binding to the deployed manifest. `secrets` and other resource types are coming soon.
+- You cannot manually trigger the pipeline, you have to use Github triggers.

 ### Available Manifest Based Stages